riso1410/riso1410/README.md

 Data Science Intern at Slovenské Elektrárne

-I am a passionate data science enthusiast with a strong interest in Large Language Models (LLMs), Machine Learning (ML), Artificial Intelligence (AI), Natural Language Processing (NLP), and Computer Vision.
-My current role involves leveraging data to drive insights and innovation in the energy sector.
-I am continuously expanding my knowledge and skills in these areas and I am excited to contribute to the field of data science through various projects and collaborations.
+I am a passionate data scientist with interest in Large Language Models (LLMs), Machine Learning (ML) and Natural Language Processing (NLP).
+My current role involves leveraging data to drive innovation to the energy sector in Slovenské elektrárne.
+I am continuously expanding my knowledge and skills in these areas.
+I am excited to contribute to the field of data science through various projects and collaborations.

 ## 🧰 Languages and Tools